open-telemetry/opentelemetry.io/content/en/blog/2024/spring-starter-stable/index.md

 The [Spring Boot](https://spring.io/projects/spring-boot) starter is a powerful tool that simplifies the process of instrumenting Spring Boot applications with OpenTelemetry.
-It provides a lightweight, flexible alternative to the OpenTelemetry Java agent, making it easier than ever to monitor your Spring Boot applications.
+It provides a lightweight, flexible alternative to the OpenTelemetry Java agent, making it easier than ever to observe your Spring Boot applications.

 In this blog post, we'll explain when you should use the Spring Starter, what it